This includes water-sharing arrangements, the impact of policy and regulation as well as future impacts of a drier climate under climate change.

 Hydrological modelling has long played an important role for informing and guiding Victorian water policy and water resource planning and management decision-making.

-The Council of Australian Governments (COAG) endorsed a National Hydrological Modelling Strategy (NHMS) in 2008 to support and enhance hydrologic modelling and to ensure future water planning and management across Australia is informed by best practice modelling.
+The Council of Australian Governments (COAG) endorsed a National Hydrological Modelling Strategy (NHMS) in 2008 to support and enhance hydrologic modelling.
+NHMS seeks to ensure future water planning and management across Australia is informed by best practice modelling.
 An integrated river basin water resources modelling platform known as Source is the key deliverable of the strategy.

-The platform is developed and maintained by eWater Limited, a joint government-owned, not-for-profit partnership, of which the State of Victoria is a company member.
+The platform has been developed and maintained by eWater Limited, a joint government-owned, not-for-profit partnership, of which the State of Victoria is a company member.

-Source is designed to simulate all aspects of water resource systems to support integrated planning, operations and governance from urban, catchment to river basin scales including human and ecological influences.
-Its purpose is to provide a common and consistent hydrological modelling platform initially across the Murray Darling Basin and Australia wide over long term.
+Source is Australia’s National Hydrological Modelling Platform, designed to simulate all aspects of water resource systems to support integrated planning, operations and governance from urban, catchment to river basin scales including human and ecological influences.

 For more information on Source please visit the eWater website.

-DELWP has developed a strategy to transition from REALM to Source.
-This strategy will guide the continued adoption of Source for water resource modelling in Victoria.
+DELWP has developed a strategy to transition from REALM to Source to guide the continued adoption of Source for water resource modelling in Victoria.